Mont St Michel - Medieval Abbey - Normandy

 An abbey soon appeared; it was enlarged and embellished over the centuries.

-Mont St Michel is therefore a perfect illustration of 1000 years of religious and military architecture of the highest quality.
+Mont St Michel is therefore a perfect illustration of 1000 years of religious and military architecture at its best.

 The monks shipped huge blocks of granite from Brittany and the Chausey Islands.

 They had no other choice than to hoist them up to the rocky promontory on foot because of the narrowness of the path.

 Between 1017 and 1144, they erected a new church on the foundation of the 9th century church.

 In the late 15th century, they converted this 'new' church into a crypt in order to support the vast nave of the current church.

 The old Romanesque church has since been known as Notre-Dame-Sous-Terre.